 Minor because: The inspectors reviewed a sample of recent Nonconformance Reports and Corrective Action Reports, and did not identify any specific issues that would have warranted further evaluation under the vendor’s Part 21 program.

-Greater-than-minor if: The inspectors reviewed a sample of recent Nonconformance Reports and Corrective Action Reports, and did identify specific issues that would have warranted further evaluation under the vendor’s Part 21 program.
+Greater-than-minor if: The inspectors reviewed a sample of recent Nonconformance Reports and Corrective Action Reports, and did identify specific issues that would have warranted further evaluation under the vendor’s 10 CFR Part 21 program.

 Or, the vendor does not have a procedure for evaluating deviations and failures to comply in accordance with 10 CFR Part 21 and the inspectors identified a deviation that required evaluation.